hpcc-group/hpcc-group.github.io/results.md

 </table>

 ## Settings
-We run in [ns3 simulation](https://github.com/alibaba-edu/High-Precision-Congestion-Control), with the same topology and configurations of CC schemes as those in the paper.
+We run in [ns3 simulation](https://github.com/alibaba-edu/High-Precision-Congestion-Control), with the same topology and configurations of CC schemes as those in the [HPCC paper](https://liyuliang001.github.io/publications/hpcc.pdf).
 In the paper, we already show that DCQCN+w and TIMELY+w is much better than DCQCN and TIMELY, so here we only compare with their +w versions.

 For HPCC, we run at η=99%; in our paper we evaluate η=95% because other proposals typically use 95% [[RCP](http://yuba.stanford.edu/~nanditad/thesis-NanditaD.pdf),[HULL](https://www.usenix.org/system/files/conference/nsdi12/nsdi12-final187.pdf)], but now we find that η=99% does not introduce any problems and improves link utilization, which is important at high network load.
-Besides, HPCC's maxStage=0, which is actually the same as the simulation setting in our paper.
+Besides, HPCC's maxStage=0, which is the same as the simulation setting in our paper.
 The maxStage=5 in the HPCC paper is due to a typo for the simulation.

 *Network load* definition: The network load we evaluate (30%, 50%, 70%) are defined as the ratio between the number of total application bytes (payload) per second to the bandwidth.
 So the actual load to the network is ~11% higher (each data packet has 50-byte header (HPCC has more due to the INT header) and 60-byte ACK, so for 1 KB paylaod, 110 bytes are 11% more).
 Other papers may have different definitions.